yrkv/bsptab-rs/README.md

 * `bsptab-rs embed <WID>` first calls `create <WID>` and then creates a one-time listener for a new node being added to the bspwm tree.
 When a new node is created (i.e. the next opened window), it gets attached with `<WID>`.
     * `embed <WID> & <command>` turns `WID` into a `tabbed` and embeds the window opened by `command` with it.
 This is particularly useful for opening a new terminal in the same `tabbed`, but can work for anything that opens a window.
     * Do note that the listener applies to any node opened anywhere.
+* `bsptab-rs transfer <WID0> <WID1>` is equivalent to `attach` in the older bsptab implementation, just much faster.
+Quoting, "Attach window <wid0> to tabbed container <wid1>.
+If <wid0> is a tabbed container, detach the active window and attach it to the new container.
+If <wid1> is not a tabbed container, call create <wid1> first."
+    * This is more like i3-style tabs.
+    * Due to bugs in `tabbed`, this has to completely rip apart the first tabbed and remake it.
 * For convenience, any window/tabbed id can also be a bspc node\_sel, which simply calls `bspc query -N -n <node_sel>` at runtime to get the correct window id.
 This means that you can use strings like "focused" or "west" when using `bsptab-rs`.

 ### Installation